 - Weekly meetings (several times a week initially; a minimum of once a week thereafter); these meetings may include working sessions and project management tasks

-- Communications (student questions and clarifications)using email and
+- Communications (student questions and clarifications)using email and other medium

 - Allow faculty/instructors to observe the students' interaction with the sponsor/client from time to time during the project

 - Feedback to the practicum faculty for academic evaluation purposes at the end of the semester